 Set a Ghostly Dress Code

 To evoke the drama and intrigue of the Day of the Dead tradition, give your guests suggestions for traditional attire: flowing gowns embellished with lace, long gloves, flowers in the hair, tuxedo jackets, top hats and tail coats.
-For a less formal party, suggest fun and inexpensive skeleton-printed T-shirts, tops, leggings.
-You can even find Day of the Dead nail art!
+For a less formal party, suggest fun and inexpensive skeleton-printed T-shirts, tops or leggings.

 Decorate with Skulls, Candles and Cut Paper

-Plan ahead to gather gorgeous decorations like this for your party.
-Order from Amazon or head to your local crafts and party stores for decorated skulls, banners, colorful paper fans and tissue paper flowers.
-Take a cue from a traditional Day of the Dead altar or ofrenda: Have tables draped with long tablecloths and decorated with roses, marigolds, lighted candles, paper fans and skulls.
+Plan ahead to gather gorgeous Day of the Dead decorations for your party.
+Order from Amazon or head to your local craft and party stores for decorated skulls, banners, colorful paper fans and tissue paper flowers.
+Take a cue from a traditional Day of the Dead altar or ofrenda.
+Set tables draped with long tablecloths and decorated with roses, marigolds, lighted candles, paper fans and skulls.

 Plan on Face Painting